 Where sheet asbestos flooring adheres to the floor surface, points of adhesion must be continually misted or sprayed with amended water as these points are separated during the removal process.
 Hand scrapers or similar hand tools may be used to facilitate release of the sheet flooring from the underlying surface.

 Removed sheet flooring and asbestos-contaminated debris within the Work Area must be promptly cleaned up and containerized while still wet.
 Containerized ACM must be removed from the Work Area at least once each working shift.
 Waste not having sharp-edged components must be containerized in two plastic bags (six mil minimum thickness each bag, one inside the other) or in metal, plastic or plastic-lined drums or boxes.
-Removed material or debris with sharp edges and sharp edged components likely to puncture the plastic bags specified above must be contained in leak-proof metal, plastic or plastic-lined, drums or boxes.
+Removed material or debris with sharp edges and sharp-edged components likely to puncture the plastic bags specified above must be contained in leak-proof metal, plastic or plastic-lined, drums or boxes.
 The outer surface or layer of waste material shall be free of asbestos contamination before exiting the Work Area.

 Following containerization of sheet floor covering and associated debris, the floor surface must be HEPA-vacuumed while still wet and then allowed to dry.